mulle-nat/mulle-dockerize/README.md

 that you want to dockerize ?
 No need to create a new container!
 Just symlink to the symlink.

-In this example we just use `ls` from the ubuntu base package (which the node container is based on) for demonstration purposes:
+This example shows how to use `ls` from the ubuntu base package (which the *node* container is based on):

 ```sh
 ln -s ~/bin/node ~/bin/ls